awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 You can tag new or existing Amazon ECS tasks, services, task definitions, and clusters\.

+**Important**
+Do not add personally identifiable information \(PII\) or other confidential or sensitive information in tags\.
+Tags are accessible to many AWS services, including billing\.
+Tags are not intended to be used for private or sensitive data\.

 If you're using the Amazon ECS console, you can apply tags to new or existing resources by using the **Tags** tab on the relevant resource page at any time\.
-The **Propagate tags from** option can be used to copy tags from the task definition or service to a task\.
+When you use the Amazon ECS\-managed tags option \(the **Propagate tags from** option\), tags are copied from the task definition or service to a task\.
 This can be done when you're running a task or creating a service\.

 If you're using the Amazon ECS API, the AWS CLI, or an AWS SDK, you can apply tags to new resources using the `tags` parameter on the relevant API action\.
 Or, alternatively, you can use the `TagResource` API action to apply tags to existing resources\.
 For more information, see [TagResource](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TagResource.html)\.
 The **propagateTags** parameter can be used to copy tags from the task definition or service to the task\.
 This can be done when you're running a task or creating a service\.
 For more information, see [RunTask](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html) and [CreateService](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_CreateService.html)\.